Abortion: Abortion debate

 Induced abortion has long been the source of considerable debate.
 Ethical, moral, philosophical, biological, religious and legal issues surrounding abortion are related to value systems.
 Opinions of abortion may be about fetal rights, governmental authority, and women's rights.

 In both public and private debate, arguments presented in favor of or against abortion access focus on either the moral permissibility of an induced abortion, or the justification of laws permitting or restricting abortion.
-The World Medical Association Declaration on Therapeutic Abortion notes, "circumstances bringing the interests of a mother into conflict with the interests of her unborn child create a dilemma and raise the question as to whether or not the pregnancy should be deliberately terminated."
+The World Medical Association Declaration on Therapeutic Abortion notes, "circumstances bringing the interests of a mother into conflict with the interests of her unborn child create a dilemma and raise the question as to whether or not the pregnancy should be deliberately terminated".
 Abortion debates, especially pertaining to abortion laws, are often spearheaded by groups advocating one of these two positions.
 Groups who favor greater legal restrictions on abortion, including complete prohibition, most often describe themselves as "pro-life" while groups who are against such legal restrictions describe themselves as "pro-choice".

+The median voters stance on abortion varies by jurisdiction and can result in swing votes.